aviumlabs/phoenix/README.md

 > Cloning into myapp...
 >

-The directory structure should now look like this:
+The directory structure will now look like this:
 * myapp
   * /src
   * /docs